Skip to content

 With an emphasis on safety, this course explores the requirements for grounding and bonding to help minimize the risk and severity of electric shock to better protect workers and prevent damage to property during a fault event.

-For nearly 90 years, the Canadian Electrical Code, Part I is a comprehensive model Code that provides guidance to help make electrical installations and equipment safer.
+For nearly 90 years, the Canadian Electrical Code, Part I has been and continues to be a comprehensive model Code that provides guidance to help make electrical installations and equipment safer.

-This course highlights practical information through scenarios, activities and real-world examples to assist in conveying the CE code's requirements.
+This course highlights practical information through scenarios, activities and real-world examples to assist in conveying CE Code requirements.

 Developed with input from a broad cross-section of electrical industry experts and with cooperation from all provinces, territories and several key jurisdictions across Canada, the Canadian Electrical Code, Part I is an integral part of the Canadian Electrical Safety System.
 Jurisdictions across Canada adopt the code as a model code for regulation, as is or with provincial or territorial interpretations.